 Gaming computers have room for superior cooling

-Finally, gaming computers can stay cool longer compared to all-in-one computers.
+Finally, gaming computers can stay cool longer compared to all-in-ones.

-It’s difficult to get air circulation into an all-in-one computer, especially considering the smaller form factor.
+Getting air circulation into an all-in-one computer is difficult, especially considering the smaller form factor.

 Gaming computers are easier to upgrade, repair, and customize